primiano/perfetto-docs/docs/analysis/trace-processor.md

 TIP: To see how to add to add a new metric to trace processor, see the checklist [here](/docs/TODO.md)

-Metrics are a significant part of trace processor so are documented on a [dedicated page](/docs/analysis/metrics.md).
+The metrics subsystem is a significant part of trace processor and thus is documented on its own [page](/docs/analysis/metrics.md).

 ## Annotations